ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

  #### Add Second Sprinkle

  :::{card}
- Add a second bent sprinkle, same but different.
+ Add a second bent sprinkle, same methods as before but with slightly different results.
  :::

- 10-C2_Bend-Second-Sprinkle.mp4

 <p></p>